ali5ter/ubuntu_install_tools/README.md

 ## Virtual machine creation
 These are suggestions based on how I've used these scripts in my own process.

-### ESXi v5.5 & v6
+### ESXi v5.x & v6.x
-The `create_esxi_vm.sh` script generates the files needed to create a virtual machine and register it with the ESXi system.
-The the `default.vmx` file provides a template specification for the virtual machine.

-If you're using the unattended installation ISOs described above, assuming SSH and ESXi Shell is enabled, upload them to your ESXi datastore.
-For example:
+This assumes you have [enabled SSH and ESXi Shell](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2004746) on the ESXi host.

+Push any unattended installation ISOs you created, and want to use, to your ESXi datastore, say a directory you created called ISOs under the default datastore

     scp /tmp/*unattended.iso root@esxi-001.foo.com:/vmfs/volumes/datastore1/ISOs/

-Log into the ESXi server and download the script like this
+Log into the ESXi host and download the [create_esxi_vm](http://gitlab.different.com/alister/vmware_scripts/blob/master/ESXi/create_esxi_vm) script like this

-    wget http://gitlab.different.com/alister/ubuntu_install_tools/raw/master/create_esxi_vm.sh && chmod 755 create_esxi_vm.sh
+    wget -Oq http://gitlab.different.com/alister/vmware_scripts/raw/master/ESXi/create_esxi_vm && chmod 755 create_esxi_vm

-Create a virtual machine using the vCPU, memory and storage defaults using one of the installation ISOs like this
+Create a virtual machine using the vCPU, memory and storage defaults and one of the installation ISOs you just uploaded

-    ./create_esxi_vm.sh -n server_01 -i /vmfs/volumes/datastore1/ISOs/ubuntu-14.04.3-server-amd64-unattended.iso
+    ./create_esxi_vm -n server_01 -i /vmfs/volumes/datastore1/ISOs/ubuntu-14.04.3-server-amd64-unattended.iso

-For help about changing the defaults run

-    ./create_esxi_vm.sh -h

-Once complete, the virtual machine will automically power on.
-If you used the unattended installation ISO described above, the installation will occur as soon as the virtual machine has powered on.
+Once complete, the virtual machine will automically power on and install Ubuntu Server.
 After a few minutes it will reboot and end on a login prompt.

 To perform post installation configuration, open a console on the virtual machine, login using the credentials defined.

 ## Post installation
-The `post_install.sh` script will patch the Ubuntu OS, configure some basic security settings and install the [CarryBag environment](http://gitlab.different.com/alister/carrybag).
+The [post_install](post_install) script will patch the Ubuntu OS, configure some basic security settings and install the [CarryBag environment](http://gitlab.different.com/alister/carrybag).

 If you created a Ubuntu Server using the unattended installation ISO described above, then log into the server using the preferred credentials defined and run

-    sudo ./post_install.sh
+    sudo ./post_install

 The scirpt will prompt for your preferred hostname and domian before performing any configuration.
 Once configuration is completed successfully, the script